agostof/BrAPI-FastAPI/modelgen_utils/README.md

 The resolved openapi models in [brapi_openapi_models](brapi_openapi_models) were used to generate the Python Pydanic models (for more details check the documentation in [brapi_openapi_models](brapi_openapi_models)).
 The resulting models are in the [resolved](resolved) directory.

 The models from [resolved](resolved) are the basis for what was used to build the models and views present in [brapi_v2](../brapi_v2).
-In the event of a new release of BrAPI this process has to be runned again.
+In the event of a new release of BrAPI this process has to be done again.

 # Important